-The files accepted will be evaluated by a selection committee under the responsibility of the Department, based on the following criteria:
+The files accepted will be evaluated by a selection committee under the responsibility of the Ministère, based on the following criteria:

-- Compliance with the obligations stemming from an agreement related to prior financial assistance under the program.
+- compliance with the obligations arising from an agreement related to prior financial assistance under the program.

 Quality of the application